mscwilson/curriculum-vitae/README.md

 **University College London** (2012 - 2020)
 Postdoctoral Researcher
 - I investigated human cell metabolism, to find out what a molecule present in all our cells does
-- Brought a new technique (CRISPR) to the institute and held workshops on it
+- Brought a new technique (CRISPR) to the Institute and held workshops on it
-- Contributed to 12 research publications and 4 reviews
+- Contributed to 12 research [publications](https://scholar.google.co.uk/citations?hl=en&user=QGM8HrIAAAAJ&sortby=pubdate&view_op=list_works&gmla=AJsN-F55fwaEBoXoMg2SHNuxiAhedJovNjBzgnuoEyHdgG5zaIv-Yot4D_A8bwFxogjlZeLF642MM0xsKGW-xoadYS54YfCzc3EGa4vgcHRKKgHXKo1Dpw4) and 4 reviews
 - Made a cell line that was licensed by an external company
 - Supervised and instructed several undergrad, masters and PhD students